Falls Road, Belfast: Commercial facilities

 The Lower Falls area previously had many linen mills.
 These have either been demolished or converted for other purposes.
-The Twin Spires Complex has replaced the demolished massive mill of the New Northern Spinning and Weaving Company (Craig's Mill) which was located at the corner of Northumberland Street.
+The Twin Spires Complex has replaced the demolished massive mill of the New Northern Spinning and Weaving Company (Craig's Mill), which was located at the corner of Northumberland Street.
 The new complex consists of shops, offices and small industrial units.
-On the corner of Conway Street was located Greeves' Mill (original owner Thomas Greeves of Strandtown, Belfast) and also the Conway Mill (original owner James Kennedy of nearby Clonard).
+On the corner of Conway Street was located Greeves' Mill (whose original owner was Thomas Greeves of Strandtown, Belfast) and the Conway Mill (whose original owner was James Kennedy of nearby Clonard).
 Originally a flax spinning mill, it now houses a community enterprise of small businesses, art studios, retail space and education floor.
 It also houses the Irish Republican History Museum.
-Finally, Ross's Mill was located on Clonard Street with an entrance at the top of Sevastopol Street.
-It has been demolished and replaced by housing but its name survives in the street name Ross Mill Avenue.
+Finally, Ross's Mill was located on Clonard Street, with an entrance at the top of Sevastopol Street.
+It has been demolished and replaced by housing, but its name survives in the street name Ross Mill Avenue.

-There are still two large flour mills located in the lower Falls district.
-Near the bottom of Divis Street is located Neill's Flour Mill which is entered via College Square North.
-This mill was originally a small stone mill but was taken over by James Neill in 1867 who converted it into a roller mill in 1880.
-This mill grew in size and in the 1960s it became part of Allied Mills which in turn became part of Associated British Foods.
+There are still two large flour mills located in the Lower Falls district.
+Near the bottom of Divis Street is located Neill's Flour Mill, which is entered via College Square North.
+This mill was originally a small stone mill, but was taken over by James Neill in 1867, who converted it into a roller mill in 1880.
+This mill grew in size and, in the 1960s, it became part of Allied Mills, which in turn became part of Associated British Foods.
 The original mill was then demolished and rebuilt in 1986–7.
 Between Northumberland Street and Percy Street is located Andrews Flour Mill.
 The mill was originally developed in 1895 by the Andrews family from Comber, County Down.
 J. M. Andrews was the second Prime Minister of Northern Ireland (1940–1943).
-Northumberland Street and Percy Street were named after Hugh Percy, 3rd Duke of Northumberland who was the Lord Lieutenant of Ireland 1829–1830.
-Percy Street was badly damaged in the Belfast Blitz (1941) and 30 people were killed when a bomb hit a shelter.
-In August 1969, Percy Street and the neighbouring Dover Street were the location for major disturbance when a large crowd of Loyalists from the Shankill Road end attempted to invade Divis Street.
+Northumberland Street and Percy Street were named after Hugh Percy, 3rd Duke of Northumberland, who was the Lord Lieutenant of Ireland from 1829–1830.
+Percy Street was badly damaged in the Belfast Blitz of 1941, and 30 people were killed when a bomb hit a shelter.
+In August 1969, Percy Street and the neighbouring Dover Street were the location for major disturbance, when a large crowd of Loyalists from the Shankill Road end attempted to invade Divis Street.
 Houses in the street were attacked and the residents fled (see 1969 Northern Ireland riots).
 These mills recruited workers from both the Falls and Shankill Roads.

-The Hungarian Flour Mill was a large eight-storey flour mill situated at the foot of Divis Street.
+The Hungarian Flour Mill was a large, eight-storey flour mill, situated at the foot of Divis Street.
 It was erected in the nineteenth century by Bernard Hughes.
 The mill burned down in a fire in 1966.